Skip to main content

 08What happens if my discount is too deep?

-If the discounted price drops below your break-even price, your profit per unit goes negative and the calculator warns you that every promo sale loses money.
-At that point no amount of volume helps β€” selling more just multiplies the loss.
-The tool shows your max safe discount so you can pull the markdown back above break-even, unless you're deliberately running a loss leader to attract buyers who also purchase profitable items.
+If the discounted price is below break-even, profit per unit goes negative and the calculator warns you.
+No volume recovers it — more sales multiply the loss.
+The max safe discount shows how much to pull back, unless you're deliberately running a loss leader.

 09Can I see the actual number of extra units I need, not just a percentage?

 Yes.
-Enter your current sales volume in the optional "Units You Sell Now" field β€” per week or per month, whatever you track.
-The calculator then converts the percentage lift into a hard number of extra units you must sell during the promo to break even.
-It's a useful reality check: if hitting that number in the promo window looks unrealistic, the discount is probably too deep.
+Enter your current sales in the optional "Units You Sell Now" field and the calculator converts the % lift into a hard number of extra units.
+If hitting that number in the promo window looks unrealistic, the discount is too deep.

 10How is this different from a selling price calculator?